 - Jamie Madrox of the X-Men, aka Multiple Man, in the Marvel Universe.
 If he leaves his duplicates separated for too long, they start to become more independent and develop their own personalities.
 Sadly making a Me's a Crowd plot difficult for too long but an Evil Twin incredibly easy.

-- From the DC Universe, there is Multiplex who gets this power as well as superstrength.
+- Multiplex, who gets this power as well as superstrength.

-- Also from the DC Universe, we have "Silent Majority", a member of a throwaway team of American-themed super-powered government agents called the Force of July.
+- The "Silent Majority", a member of a throwaway team of American-themed super-powered government agents called the Force of July.
 His code-name came from a combination of his personality (laconic) and his powers.

-- And there's Centipede, a Canadian super-agent who tracks Nelson in Dial H.
+- There's Centipede, a Canadian super-agent who tracks Nelson in Dial H.